What Does EPCOT Stand For?

 What does EPCOT stand for?

 First of all, yes, EPCOT is an acronym.
 It stands for “Experimental Prototype Community of Tomorrow.”
 If you’re wondering, Huh? you’re not alone—it’s probably not what you expected for the official name of this theme park.
 But that’s because, at its very beginnings, Epcot actually wasn’t supposed to be a theme park but, indeed, a community.
+Curious about other Disney secrets?
+This is what it means if you see a cast member in a plaid vest.

 The history of Epcot